+Timeframe: Triennial

+Jurisdiction: NWHI

-Timeframe: Triennial Jurisdiction: NWHI Spatial Scale: Island
+Spatial Scale: Island

-Data Source: Data used to generate biomass and cover estimates comes from visual surveys conducted by NOAA PIFSC ESD and partners, as part of the Pacific RAMP.
-Survey methods and sampling design, and methods to generate reef fish biomass are described in Section 2.3.1.
+Data Source: Data used to generate biomass and cover estimates comes from visual surveys conducted by NOAA PIFSC ESD and partners, as part of the Pacific NCRMP.
+Survey methods and sampling design, and methods to generate reef fish biomass are described in Section 2.2.1.

 Figure 5.
-Mean coral cover (%) per island averaged over the years 2010-2020 by latitude with NWHI mean estimates plotted for reference (red line)
+Mean coral cover (% ± SEM) per island over the years 2010-2022 by latitude with CNMI mean estimates plotted for reference (horizontal red line)

 Figure 6.
-Mean fish biomass $(g/m^2 \pm standard\ error)$ of NWHI functional, taxonomic, and trophic groups from the years 2010-2019 by island.
-The group Serranidae excludes planktivorous members of that family (i.e., anthias, which can by hyper-abundant in some regions).
-The group "MI Feeder" consists of fishes that primarily feed on mobile invertebrates; with NWHI mean estimates plotted for reference (red line)
+Mean fish biomass (g/m2 ± SEM) of NWHI functional, taxonomic, and trophic groups over the years 2010-2022 by island.
+The group 'Serranidae' excludes planktivorous members of that family (i.e., anthias, which can by hyper-abundant in some regions).
+Similarly, the bumphead parrotfish, Bolbometopon muricatum, has been excluded from the corallivore group.
+The group 'MI Feeder' consists of fishes that primarily feed on mobile invertebrates, 'Butterflyfish' are non-planktivorous butterflyfish species, and 'Surgeonfish' are mid-large target surgeonfish species.
+Red horizontal lines are the region-wide mean estimates for reference)

-2.4 LIFE HISTORY AND LENGTH DERIVED PARAMETERS
+2.3 LIFE HISTORY AND LENGTH DERIVED PARAMETERS

-2.4.1 MHI Coral Reef Ecosystem Components Life History
+2.3.1 MHI Coral Reef Ecosystem Components Life History

-2.4.1.1 Age, Growth, and Reproductive Maturity
+2.3.1.1 Age, Growth, and Reproductive Maturity

 Description: Age determination is based on counts of yearly growth marks (annuli) and/or daily growth increments (DGIs) internally visible within transversely cut, thin sections of sagittal otoliths.
-Validated age determination is based on several methods including an environmental signal (bomb radiocarbon 14 C) produced during previous atmospheric thermonuclear testing in the Pacific and incorporated into the core regions of sagittal otolith and other aragonite-based calcified structures such as hermatypic corals.
-This technique relies on developing a regionally based aged coral core reference series for which the rise, peak, and decline of 14 C values is available over the known age series of the coral core.
-Estimates of fish age are determined by projecting the 14 C otolith core values back in time from its capture date to where it intersects with the known age 14 C coral reference series.
+Validated age determination is based on several methods including an environmental signal (bomb radiocarbon 14C) produced during previous atmospheric thermonuclear testing in the Pacific and incorporated into the core regions of sagittal otolith and other aragonite-based calcified structures such as hermatypic corals.
+This technique relies on developing a regionally based aged coral core reference series for which the rise, peak, and decline of 14C values is available over the known age series of the coral core.
+Estimates of fish age are determined by projecting the 14C otolith core values back in time from its capture date to where it intersects with the known age 14C coral reference series.
 Fish growth is estimated by fitting the length-atage data to a von Bertalanffy growth function (VBGF).
 This function typically uses three coefficients (L{∞} , k, and t_0), which together characterize the shape of the length-at-age growth relationship.